efog/rainmaking.cloud.vpclattice.demo/blog/BLOG.md

 ## What is AWS VPC Lattice?

-VPC Lattice is a [Layer 7](https://www.paloaltonetworks.com/cyberpedia/what-is-layer-7) networking service that connects, secures, and monitors microservices on AWS.
-Operating at the application layer, it routes HTTP/HTTPS traffic based on headers, paths, and methods—enabling intelligent service-to-service communication.
+VPC Lattice is a [Layer 7](https://osi-model.com/application-layer/) and [Layer 3](https://osi-model.com/network-layer/) networking service that connects, secures, and monitors microservices on AWS.
+When operating at the application layer, it routes HTTP/HTTPS traffic based on headers, paths, and methods—enabling intelligent service-to-service communication.
+When used at Layer 3, it can be used to share Amazon RDS Databases or any resource operating at the TCP level.

 ## Compelling Use Case: Serverless Applications